glucawork/osm_map_matching/paper/paper.md

 # Statement of need

-As far as we know there exist three map matching plugin for QGIS, *Offline-MapMatching* [@Jung2019], *Assisted-MapMatching* [@Gelb], and *Here Route API Plugin* [#here].
+As far as we know there exist three map matching plugin for QGIS, *Offline-MapMatching* [@Jung2019], *Assisted-MapMatching* [@Gelb], and *Here Route API Plugin* [@here].

 The first two plugins use Hidden Markov Models, which are known for their high time complexity [@newson2009hidden], leading to long execution times.
 The third plugin is an interface for the HERE routing service.
 It requires registration, is not open source, and has a limit of 10,000 points.
-Our plugin's algorithm computes, for each input point $p$, the shortest-path tree of a small region centered around $p$, significantly improving its practical speed.
+Additionally, we were unable to fully get the first two plugins to work, possibly due to lack of maintenance as they have not been updated in the past two years.

-Additionally, we were unable to fully get the two plugins to work, possibly due to lack of maintenance as they have not been updated in the past two years.
+Our plugin is fully open source, with no usage restrictions.
+Its algorithm, which is based on calculating shortest path trees over very small portions of the road network graph, makes it extremely fast.

 # Functionality